Cuban Parole Programs

 Referencia: reconsideración de parole

 Ciudad Habana 10400

-- Terminal illness of the petitioner or beneficiary.
+- The petitioner has been diagnosed with a terminal illness and death is imminent.
 In such a case medical documentation of the illness and prognosis must be provided.

-- Minor children of immigrant visa or CP1 parole recipients whose visa or parole will expire prior to the appointment.
+- Minor children whose custodial parent is immigrating to the United States as the recipient of an immigrant visa and the visa will expire prior to the minor child’s appointment.

 Appointment Procedures for Cuban Parole Cases